We Are Designers Contacts

 Of the 29 prisoners from the Duchessa d’Aosta, 27 Italian men were immediately upon arrival transferred to an internment camp in Amuahia in south-eastern Nigeria.
 An Italian woman and the Spanish cook José Segura are believed to have remained in Lagos.
 On 15 September 1943, the British War Ministry decided that the 27 could be transferred to South Africa, and on 16 October the Colonial Office decided that José Segura could be released.
 However, he was not allowed to return to Fernando Po, but had to take work in Nigeria.
 The author would like to hear from readers who have any knowledge of the further fate of the members of the crew of the Duchessa d’Aosta.
 The author can be contacted direct on th@thomasharder.dk – About the author: www.thomasharder.dk

-Order Special Forces Hero directly from Pen & Sword Books
+(Order the book directly from Pen & Sword Books)

 Review by Jim Claven in Neos Kosmos, 6 September 2021